opentracing/opentracing-cpp/docs/usage.md

 to the backend HTTP service, we'll need a way to inject the details of the context into our outgoing HTTP request.

-For this example, we'll define our HttpWriter inline with our request.
+We'll define our HttpWriter inline with our request to do the `inject` part of this process first.
 In practice, you'll want the Writers/Readers you use to be consistent across your organization, so putting them into a library would be ideal.

 ```
 #include <opentracing/carriers.h>

 class HttpWriter : public opentracing::GenericBinaryWriter<HttpWriter>